netetireallyhuman/Html2Pdf/README.md

 ```

 ### Requirements
-The command line tool downloads and uses 'chromedriver.exe', which in turn requires a locally installed Chrome browser.
+Html2Pdf downloads and uses 'chromedriver.exe', which in turn requires a locally installed Chrome browser.
 In addition, an internet connection is required.

 ### Special thanks to
 Niels Swimberghe